kuehnram/ESTHER-Ontology/README.md

 # ESTHER-Ontology

-Ontology for rhetorical figures in English
+Ontology for rhetorical figures in English: esther.owl contains the formal domain ontology, describing rhetorical figures in the English language.
+The 10 competency questions written in SPARQL in Python are in the file CompetencyQuestions.py The tool that supports people in the annotation process is in the folder FyF.
+The installation guide is below.

 ## Installation